Gilberto de Nucci: Roles in Brazil

 On his return to Brazil in 1989, he accepted a position as assistant professor at the Department of Pharmacology of the Medical School of the State University of Campinas.
 There, he was promoted to adjunct professor in 1996.
 Finally he became in 2001 a full professor by the Department of Pharmacology of the Biomedical Sciences Institute of the University of São Paulo.

 Dr. De Nucci is a member of the Brazilian Academy of Medicine and one of the most highly cited biomedical scientists in the world, according to the Institute for Scientific Information.
 He has a prolific output, with more than 200 papers published in international peer-reviewed journals, and is among the 60 first placed in number of inventions and patents in Brazil, with 28 requests.

 Centres founded

-Gilberto De Nucci founded the Cartesius Analytical Unit, a very important enterprise on the quality approval of new drugs as "generics" throughout bioequivalence essays.
+Gilberto De Nucci founded the Cartesius Analytical Unit, a enterprise on the quality approval of new drugs as "generics" throughout bioequivalence essays.
 He also established the Galeno Research Centre, which conducts clinical trials as well as bioequivalence essays.
 Both centres accomplish pioneering work in Brazil, based on high technology and rigorous medical ethics and scientific methods.